CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 ## **3.3.
 Result**

-We have investiageted two of the claims tha the paper proposed, one of the claims was LRW-hard would outperfrom the other splitting methods while the proposed optimal LRW method would be superior in performance than the LRW-Hard method.
+We have investigated two of the claims tha the paper proposed, which are the following:

-The trained models can be found in the link table below:
+1 - Hard instances result in higher accuracies with respect to Easy instances, and Easy instances would result higher with respect to random validation set distribution, while the proposed Meta-learning based learned reweighting outperforms all other instance distribution techniques.
+2 - LRW-Opt has a margin maximization effect.

 ## **3.3.1.
 Accuracy Performance Comparison**